opentdf/java-sdk/README.md

 ### Logging

-We use [slf4j](https://www.slf4j.org/), without providing a backend.
-We use log4j2 in our tests.
+The Java SDK makes use of the [slf4j](https://www.slf4j.org/) library, without providing a backend. log4j2 in leveraged within the included automated tests.

 ### SSL - Untrusted Certificates

-Use the SDKBuilder.withSSL... methods to build an SDKBuilder with:
+Leverage the SDKBuilder.withSSL methods to create an SDKBuilder as follows:

 - An SSLFactory: ```sdkBuilder.sslFactory(mySSLFactory)```
 - Directory containing trusted certificates: ```sdkBuilder.sslFactoryFromDirectory(myDirectoryWithCerts)```
 - Java Keystore: ```sdkBuilder.sslFactoryFromKeyStore(keystorepath, keystorePassword)```

-### Maven Modules
-- cmdline: Command line utility
-- sdk: The OpenTDF Java SDK

 ### Buf

-Create an account, link with GitHub, under User setting, Create a `token`
+Create an account, link that account with GitHub and then under User settings create a `token`

 ```shell
 [INFO] --- antrun:3.1.0:run (generateSources) @ sdk ---